The afternoon couldn't have been stranger.

 The bus pulled up and opened its doors.

-We climbed aboard the empty bus,
+We climbed aboard the empty bus, dropped a handful of quarters into the slot,

 and Kyler led us to the seats in the very back.